openshift/request-header-saml-service-provider/rh-sso-install.md

 ## Introduction

-If the enviornment you are testing this in does not already have a SAML Identity Provider this document inclues instructions for deploying a conterized instance of Red Hat Single Sign On (upstream Keycloak) to test aginst.
+If the environment you are testing this in does not already have a SAML Identity Provider, this document includes instructions for deploying a containerized instance of Red Hat Single Sign On (upstream Keycloak) to test against.

 ## Warning

-**WARNING**: The RH-SSO install and instructions provided here are not intended for produciton use and are intended for sandbox testing fo the SAML proxy intigration only.
+**WARNING**: The RH-SSO install and instructions provided here are not intended for produciton use and are intended for sandbox testing fo the SAML proxy integration only.

 ## Setup